Double Dutch Bus

 "Double Dutch Bus" is a funk song by Frankie Smith, made famous for its extensive use of the "izz" infix form of slang.
-Released in February 1981, the single capitalized on the jump rope game called Double Dutch, popular with American children since the early 1970s.
+It was released in February 1981, although some sources indicate 1980 as the original release date.
+The single capitalized on the concepts of the double-decker bus and the jump rope game called Double Dutch, popular with American children since the early 1970s.
 The song became a foundation of hip hop music and dance.

-Co-written by Bill Bloom of WMOT Records, "Double Dutch Bus" hit number 1 for four weeks on the Billboard magazine Best Selling Soul Singles chart.
+Co-written by Bill Bloom of WMOT Records, "Double Dutch Bus" hit number 1 for four weeks on the Billboard Best Selling Soul Singles chart.

-Background
+History

+"Double Dutch Bus" was released in late 1980 and gained momentum on the charts in mid-1981.

 The song's rhythm and lyrics are based on the Double Dutch jump rope game.
 Such games were played by urban school children, and in 1973 they were formalized into a team sport in New York City.
-The song lyrics follow the pattern of older skipping-rope rhymes, and they mention the fast pass used by the Southeastern Pennsylvania Transportation Authority (SEPTA) bus system in Philadelphia.
-In 1980, the Double Dutch jump rope game was growing quickly in popularity, with the Fantastic Four competition team (four high school girls from New York) winning the Double Dutch World Championship and appearing in commercials for McDonald's.
+The song lyrics follow the pattern of older skipping-rope rhymes, and they mention the TransPass used by the SEPTA bus system in Philadelphia.

+In the 1970s, the Double Dutch jump rope game was growing quickly in popularity, with the Fantastic Four competition team (four high school girls from New York) winning the Double Dutch World Championship and appearing in commercials for McDonald's.